robcarver17/skipperman/docs/ideas.md

   ### General required before handover to Jonny:

 - don't allow duplicate templates and delete templates allowed
-- template for import of list of cadets
+- template download for import of list of cadets
 - edit event (warnings especially days!)
 - anything that is displayed on screen can be exported to .csv eg reg details, volunteer rota (and imported...???)
 - upload/download all data as zip
 - clean up eg old data, uploaded files, staged files
-- move all dangerous deletes to special area: , delete event (many warnings!), delete cadet, delete volunteer
+- move all dangerous deletes to special admin area: , delete event (should never have to do this: many warnings!), delete cadet, delete volunteer
 - merge cadet / merge volunteer
 - editable user sailing groups, volunteer roles, skills
 - create a list of key volunteers to invite to curry evening